pgrill/guidelines/django/README.rst

 Now that we defined how our view should behave we can start implementing it, we run test the same way we did for unittest :code:`./manage.py test`.

-Implementing the view should be easy now, we have all mayor steps defined.
+Implementing the view should be easy now, we have all major steps defined.

 .. code:: python